 War in Europe has the potential of keeping the global population hostage in terms of food security.
 The consequences are already visible in soaring prices, lack of fertilizer, and disruptions in value chains.
 What does this mean for the Arctic, a region rich in proteins and traditional food production?
 Different parts of the Arctic appear to be on different development trajectories regarding their potential for food production.
 Can this potential be scaled up to meet the growing demand?
 What role does the Arctic Ocean play in terms of food security both for the people of the Arctic and those outside the Arctic?
 Do we have the appropriate value chains and infrastructure in place?
 Will the local economies reap the benefit of new technologies, in the form of local value creation?

-Discussions on national and international level at times give the impression that protecting the Arctic and forbidding all development activities provides the best way of taking care of the region.
-But are there alternatives —focusing on sustainable development resulting in net positive impact, that can that help to reverse current demographic patterns?
+Discussions on the national and international level can give the impression that protecting the Arctic and forbidding all development activities provides the best way of taking care of the region.
+But are there alternatives?
+For instance focusing on sustainable development resulting in net positive impact, which can help to reverse current demographic patterns.
 What are the factors that support people staying in the Arctic once they arrive?
 What is the role of new technologies in creating new opportunities in the Arctic?
-What are the different approaches to demographical challenges on the regional and national levels of governance?
+What are the different approaches to demographic challenges on the regional and national levels of governance?
 Should we fight against outmigration no matter how high the price?

 Recent geopolitical developments have brought new perspectives related to the demographic development in the Arctic: the importance of the robust local communities from a national security point of view.
 Has there been a change in the national strategies?
 What are the short-term implications of this on the pan-Arctic scale?